JoaoHigino/Portuguese_Desserts/README.md

 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Tim Nelson](https://traveltimn.github.io/readme-builder) used to help generate the Markdown files.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.